corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/backup.md

 [Available Network Parameters]({{< relref "../../../network/available-network-parameters.md" >}}).

-Recovering transactions using confidential identities requires the successful backup of the previous window of auto-generated CIs.
+Recovering transactions using confidential identities requires the successful backup of the previous window of auto-generated confidential identities.
 The `confidentialIdentityPreGenerationPeriod` network parameter must be configured to specify the cut-off time after which we assume keys have not been backed up.

 For more information on the `confidentialIdentityPreGenerationPeriod` network parameter, see